Job title: PROGRAM MANAGER

 Willingness to undertake regional travels.

 HOW TO APPLY

-Interested candidates are invited to send an application letter, a resume or curriculum vitae in PDF format, and state a current and expected salary to email@example.com using the subject line “Apply for Program Manager”.
-Applications will be reviewed on a rolling basis until filled with the first round of reviews on 30 June 2021.
+Interested candidates are invited to send an application letter, a resume or curriculum vitae in PDF format, and state a current and expected salary to firstname.lastname@example.org using the subject line “Apply for Program Manager”.
+Applications will be reviewed on a rolling basis until filled.
 The candidates are encouraged to apply as soon as possible.
 The salary for this position will depend on qualifications and experience and in line with projects funds.

 SEAOHUN is an equal opportunity employer, and does not discriminate on the basis of race, color, sex, language, religion, ethnicity, disability, age, sexual orientation and gender identity.
 While we respect all applications, only the shortlisted candidates will be contacted.